Frazz by Jef Mallett for September 15, 2021

 6. Orch4939

-aedra6 about 3 years ago
+aedra6 over 3 years ago

 It had been so long since my FIL wore his dress shoes, that when he wore them to a recent wedding, the soles crumbled all over the dance venue floor.
 He’s not a dancer, fortunately, so he mostly just stayed in one place and threw them out when he got home.